nickmura/multi-sig-wallet/README.md

 # multi-sig-wallet
 Multi signature wallet contract(s) in Solidity.
+Requires multiple signatures from different EOAs for transacting.

 ## To-do
 - [ ] Need to provide documentation on how it's used. (function calls are hard)